GeoKnow/TripleGeo/debian/README.md

     apt-get install -f

+We can see the full package description (along with all its dependencies):

+    dpkg -I triplegeo_1.0-3_amd64.deb

 ### Run triplegeo from shell

 All methods to invoke _triplegeo_ that are described in the generic case, also apply here.
-Additionaly, the .deb package ships with a wrapper shell (bash) script that hides some of the impractical java details.
+Additionaly, the .deb package ships with a wrapper shell (bash) script that hides some of the java implementation details.

-For example:
+For example, invoke _triplegeo_ on a shapefile (SHP):

-    triplegeo.sh run-on-shp path/to/shp-options.conf
+    triplegeo.sh shp path/to/shp-options.conf

-Get the description of recognized arguments:
+or on KML file:

+    triplegeo.sh kml path/to/sample.kml

+Get help on supported sub-commands (call without arguments):

+    triplegeo.sh

+Get help on a specific command:

-    triplegeo.sh help
+    triplegeo.sh gml